TheBotlyNoob/TyRapXXV/README.md

-# 2025_Swerve_pathplanner
+# 2025_Swerve_vision

-This project contains the base swerve drive train implementation plus pathplanner support.
+This project contains the base swerve drive train implementation plus pathplanner and Limelight vision support.
 This represents a superset of the base swerve branch.
 The implementation can be extracted and included in a new project that needs a swerve drive train.